 We are a specialist inter-cultural consultation and facilitation business that collaborates with our clients to develop culturally appropriate responses and innovative solutions.

 At Murawin we have a passion for strengthening cultural competencies and professional capabilities .
 Our core values of inclusiveness, cultural safety and respect underpin every aspect of our work.
-Our people consist of a talented team of Aboriginal and non-Aboriginal professionals who bring an extensive range of experiences in policy development, project management, evaluation, social research and stakeholder engagement across a myriad of areas including Aboriginal Affairs, Child Protection, Disabilities, Health, Education and Justice sectors.
+Our people consist of a talented team of Aboriginal and non-Aboriginal professionals who bring an extensive range of experiences in policy development, project management, evaluation, social research and stakeholder engagement across a myriad of areas including Aboriginal Affairs, Child Protection, Disabilities, Health, Education, Justice and Urban Design sectors.

 We are passionate about breaking cycles that perpetuates disadvantage.
 Our team works across numerous portfolio areas and locations with our clients to engage, challenge and assist groups journey towards action to developing practical responses to their ‘wicked’ problems.
 We are committed to closing the gap on Indigenous disadvantage and facilitating opportunities that strive for economic and social empowerment.

 Indigensou Strategy and Design

 Cultural Capability Training